ligato/docs/docs/user-guide/concepts.md

 More information: [Redis documentation][redis-plugin]

 [Redis](https://redis.io/) is another type of in-memory data store that can function as a database, cache or message broker.
+The recommended tool to manage a Redis database is the [`redis-cli`][rediscli] tool.

-Instructions [here][redis-quickstart] on how to install a `redis-server` on any machine.
+See instructions in the [Redis quickstart documentation][redis-quickstart] on how to install a `redis-server` on any machine.

 The VPP agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over [this example][datasync-example]).
 The IP address and port number of the Redis server is defined in the [redis.conf file](http://download.redis.io/redis-stable/redis.conf) and must be provided to the VPP agent at startup.

-The config file is provided to the VPP agent using the flag `--redis-config=<path>`.
-Note that if the Redis config file is not provided, the connector plugin will not be started and no connection will be established.
+The [redis conf file][redis conf] is provided to the VPP agent using the flag `--redis-config=<path>`.
+Note that if the Redis conf file is not provided, the connector plugin will not be started and no connection will be established.
 If the Redis server is not reachable, the VPP agent may not start.

-The recommended tool to manage a Redis database is the [`redis-cli`][rediscli] tool.

 !!! note "Important"
     The Redis server is by default started with keyspace event notifications disabled.
-It means, no data change events are forwarded to the watcher.
+This means, no data change events are forwarded to the watcher.
 To enable this, use the `config SET notify-keyspace-events KA` command directly in the `redis-cli`, or change the settings in the Redis server startup config.

 ---